TULiberalArts/Global-Studies/pages/funding.md

 - A detailed budget showing how funds will be spent
 - A letter of recommendation (sent directly by an advisor)

 All applications and recommendations should be sent in Word or pdf format to [globalstudies@temple.edu](mailto:globalstudies@temple.edu).
 Questions about the grant should be directed to Global Studies program Director Mark Pollack at [mark.pollack@temple.edu](mailto:mark.pollack@temple.edu).
-The deadline is March 15th each year for the following academic year and applicants will be informed of the decision by April 15th.
+The deadline is **April 1st** each year for the following academic year and applicants will be informed of the decision by April 15th.

 ## Event Grants
 Global Studies Event Grants are available to College of Liberal Arts faculty to host public events with an international or global focus, including lectures, speakers series, workshops, conferences, performances, and film screenings.
 All sponsored events must be public and open to all members of the Temple community.